Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

 <ins> CARS: Continuous Evolution for Efficient Neural Architecture Search </ins> [Paper](https://arxiv.org/abs/1909.04977), [Code](https://github.com/huawei-noah/CARS), Date 2020.

 The idea behind the Care solution is the continuous search for neural network architectures by maximally utilizing the knowledge learned in the last evolution generation.
 At the initial stage, SuperNet was initialized with considerable cells and blocks.
 An individual representing an architecture is obtained from the SuperNet through several benchmark operations (i.e., crossover and mutation).
 Genetic algorithm is used as an evolutionary algorithm.
 To reduce the search space, the parameters-sharing strategy is adopted to share  parameters W for different architectures.
+Computing the gradient (slope) using the chain rule w.t.
+Wi can be costly.

 <ins> NPENAS: Neural Predictor Guided Evolution for Neural Architecture Search </ins> [Paper](https://arxiv.org/abs/2003.12857), [Code](https://github.com/auroua/NPENASv1), Date 2020.